 - poison ivy and other plants

-- antibiotic creams or ointments that are used on the skin, such as neomycin
+- antibiotic creams or ointments that are used on the skin

 The symptoms of allergic eczema can vary from person to person.
 They may also change over time.
 Symptoms typically develop where contact with the allergen has occurred.
 In rare cases, symptoms might spread to other areas of the body.